There’s a popular myth among the coffee-drinking community that an espresso shot ‘dies’ 10 seconds after it is poured.

 By the time most espresso beans are ready to be brewed, they can already be said to be ‘dead’ to some extent.

-The fact is that the oxidation process that changes their flavor begins when the producer roasts the beans.
+The fact is that the oxidation process, which changes their flavor, begins when the producer roasts the beans.

-The more exposure to air, humidity, and even sunlight, the more oxidation takes place.
+The more exposure to air, humidity, and sunlight, the more oxidation occurs.
 Working with stale beans is a sure way to have a dead espresso shot even before brewing.

 The drinker's taste buds

 Not all espresso drinkers are alike.
-Some have tongues that can pick up on the most delicate notes and subtle changes to flavor like acidity and bitterness.
+Some have tongues that can discern the most delicate notes and subtle changes in flavor, such as acidity and bitterness.

 Others are simply drinking their morning brew because it keeps them going.